ppwwyyxx/OpenPano/README.md

 For more examples, see [results](https://github.com/ppwwyyxx/panorama/tree/master/results).

 ## Speed & Memory:
-It took 10 seconds to process 17 images of size 1000x660 on 2 x i5-2430M (pretty old cpu).
+In cylinder mode, it took 10 seconds to process 17 images of size 1000x660 on 2 x i5-2430M (pretty old cpu).
 I know there are room for speed up.

 Memory consumption is known to be huge with default libc allocator.